-Contact Brad for pricing & special offers, including door to door courier service if you live outside Taranaki.
+Contact Mike for pricing & special offers, including door to door courier service if you live outside Taranaki.

 La Nuova specialise in the cleaning of wedding dresses!

 And, while we are located in Taranaki, we often have dresses sent to us from outside the region because of our reputation for high quality.
 We use museum quality, acid free, tissue to wrap the dresses and professionally box them for return and storage.
-Our specialist wedding dress cleaners, Alan and Janet, have over 40 years experience in the industry between them.
+Our specialist wedding dress cleaners, Mike, John and Janet, have over 60 years experience in the industry between them.

 - You should aim to dry clean your dress as soon as you can after your wedding.
 This helps avoid the danger of untreated stains becoming oxidized, and increases the likelihood of successful cleaning.